Youth Arts & Culture Engagement Grant Overview

 - Propose a project which provides an artistic experience for the direct benefit of young people under the age of 19 in the City of Phoenix

-- Propose and complete a project that will be open to the public, beginning no earlier than July 1, 2018 and end no later than June 30, 2019
+- Propose and complete a project that will be open to the public, beginning no earlier than July 1, 2019 and end not later than June 30, 2020

-Eligibility - Receiving Funds: Eligibility - Receiving Funds: Main partner must be either a Public School registered with the Arizona Department of Education, A registered 501c3 non-profit arts and culture organization, or apply with a Fiscal Agent that is a 501c3 non-profit arts organization.
+- Or apply with a Fiscal Agent that is a 501(c)3 non-profit arts organization.
 Fiscal agent must also be based in the City of Phoenix.

 Types of Projects Funded

-- Project proposals submitted by youth people for young people under 19 years old in Phoenix
+- Project proposals submitted by young people for young people under 19 years old in Phoenix

-- Any and all arts and culture disciplines
+- Any and all arts and cultural disciplines

 - Small to large scale events, projects, or programs